spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/service-points-cart-checkout-feature-overview.md

 ## Current constraints

 * The example strategy does not support a use case where the same product SKU from the same merchant is added to the shopping cart as two separate cart line items.
 We recommend implementing the following logic on a project level if you intend to use the example strategy in production:
-* * When a product is added to the shopping cart, if the same product from the same merchant is already present, the quantity will be updated automatically, regardless of the specific product offer.
+* When a product is added to the shopping cart, if the same product from the same merchant is already present, the quantity will be updated automatically, regardless of the specific product offer.
-* Currently, the example strategy supports only concrete products.
-We have not yet implemented support for bundles or configurable products.
+* The example replacement strategy supports only concrete products.
+Product bundles and configurable products are not supported.

 ## Related Developer documents